krishnaanaril/Notes/Video_Lectures/How-to-Speak-by-Patrick-Winston.md

 * Do not start a talk with a joke.
 * Promise - Tell them what they gonna learn at the end of your talk.
 * Cycle – make your idea repeated many times in order to be completely clear for everyone.
-*4. *Make a “Fence” around your idea so that it can be distinguished from someone else’s idea.
+* Make a “Fence” around your idea so that it can be distinguished from someone else’s idea.
 * Verbal punctuation – sum up information within your talk some times to make listeners get back on.
 * Ask a question - intriguing one
 ## Place and Time